-Constantly consuming high sugar diet can lead to three scenarios.
-First, with sugar rising in blood, body responds by releasing more cytokines.
-Second, high sugar in blood can lead to production of advanced glycation end products.
+Constantly consuming a high sugar diet can lead to three scenarios.
+First, with sugar rising in blood, the body responds by releasing more cytokines.
+Second, high sugar in the blood can lead to the production of advanced glycation end products.
 These destructive molecules insinuate inflammation.
 Third, when blood sugar is high, cells become insulin resistant.
 Furthermore, the sugar is stored as visceral fat.
-This fat triggers release of inflammatory chemicals.
+This fat triggers the release of inflammatory chemicals.

 Sugar is addictive.
 But it is unhealthy too.
 Consuming it in moderate amount is the only means of avoiding harmful side-effect and disease.
 Natural sweeteners are the best alternative.

 The vegetable oils are laden with a high amount of inflammatory fat, omega-6 and low concentration of omega-3 fat.
 The extent to which vegetable oil laden products are consumed leaves one with a 20:1 ratio of omega-6 to omega-3 in place of 1:1.
 The omega 6 fats trigger inflammatory reactions and reduce anti-inflammatory omega 3 thus causing more inflammation in the body.